frumpledlabs/factor3/README.md

 	factor3.ReadEnvironmentInto("APP_EXAMPLE", &conf)

+	// Pretty print the conf variable:
 	jsonString, _ := json.Marshal(&conf)
 	fmt.Println(string(jsonString))
 }
 ```

 ## Notes
-- All variable paths are calculated with given prefix and coverted to [MACRO_CASE](https://en.wikipedia.org/w/index.php?title=Naming_convention_(programming)#Delimiter-separated_words).
+- All variable paths for the struct passed in are calculated with the given prefix and coverted to [MACRO_CASE](https://en.wikipedia.org/w/index.php?title=Naming_convention_(programming)#Delimiter-separated_words).
-- This project is still in development (notice version 0).
+- Please not, this project is still in development (notice version 0).
-- What will remain stable:
-  - [The problems this package will solve](https://12factor.net/config) will remain the same
+	- [What this package will do / the problems it will solve](https://12factor.net/config) will remain the same

-- What may note remain stable:
-  - The interface for using / configuring this package.
+	- The interface for using / configuring this package may not be stable at this time.

 #### Potential future changes:
 - Inject custom logger
-- More complete Godocs
 - Clean up the codez.
 I found dealing with reflection in Golang to be quite a nightmare; currently, the codebase "reflects" this D:  ( <-- dadjoke :D )